 ...Indifference.
 I feel indifferent to anything they do, anything they say.
 People rarely upset me, people rarely change me, affect me, do anything to me.
 Things people do just don't matter to me - I don't know why.
 I care so little about it all, I guess.
 I have no care for them for a reason.
 Maybe it's because I feel as if I can't relate to them.
 I've never felt like I can relate to anyone.
 I see kids around me forming bonds; friendship bonds, relationship bonds, just anything that can link them together they can find.
 They find these things in each other that they like.
 Common interests, for example.
 Well, I've been able to find that. ...
 They just seem so simple, so clueless.
 So innocent, so young.
 So immature, so weak.

+If I get around these people for too long I feel like I start to lose my mind.
 I know I start to lose my mind.
 I don't want to do anything about it other than get away, just separate myself from them.
 I don't want anything to do with these people that surround me.
 To me, they are all so intolerable.
 Isolation is the only thing that keeps my sane.
 These people make me feel so alone, so very alone...
 It's the most crushing feeling, you know.
 To be alone.

 Why do I